camunda/camunda-docs/docs/components/zeebe/deployment-guide/getting-started/create-a-process.md

 ![Getting Started Process Model](assets/tutorial-3.0-complete-process.png)

 The payment task and shipping tasks are carried out by worker services we'll connect to the workflow engine.
-The **Payment Received** message will be published to Zeebe by an external system, and Zeebe will then correlate the message to a process instance.
+The **Payment Received** message is published to Zeebe by an external system, and Zeebe correlates the message to a process instance.

 ### Getting started

 To get started, take the following steps:

 1. Open Camunda Modeler and create a new BPMN diagram.
-2. Save the model as `order-process.bpmn` in the top level of the Zeebe broker directory that you just downloaded.
-As a reminder, this directory is called `zeebe-broker-0.17.0`
+2. Save the model as `order-process.bpmn` in the top level of the Zeebe broker directory you just downloaded.
+As a reminder, this directory is called `zeebe-broker-0.17.0`.

-The first element in your model will be a start event, which should already be on the canvas when you open Modeler.
+The first element in your model is a start event, which should already be on the canvas when you open Modeler.

-3. It's a BPMN best practice to label all elements in our model, so double-click on the start event and label it `Order Placed` to signify that our process will be initiated whenever a customer places an order
+3. It's a BPMN best practice to label all elements in our model, so double-click the start event and label it `Order Placed` to signify that our process is initiated whenever a customer places an order.

 ### Adding a service task